-It would be ideal to soak black glutinous rice for 4 hours or overnight as they take a long time to cook.
-However, you can still make pulut hitam without soaking the rice beforehand.
-Simply ensure that the cooking time is longer.
-Hence, more water will be needed to cook the black glutinous rice until soft.
+It would be ideal to soak the black glutinous rice for 4 hours or overnight as they take a long time to cook.
+However, you can still make the pulut hitam dessert without soaking the rice beforehand.
+Simply note that the cooking time would take longer.
+Besides, more water will be needed to cook the black glutinous rice until soft.

 Cooking pulut hitam in rice cooker or pressure cooker

 Pulut hitam dessert can be cooked in a rice cooker using the ‘porridge’ function.
 Do stir the dessert every now and then to stop it from sticking to the pot.

 If using a pressure cooker, cook it over high heat for 10 minutes.